MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/request-rate-limits-enforcement-policy.md

 ### Examples

 * Setup:
-  * The cluster has 10 nodes as follows:
+  * The cluster has ten nodes as follows:
-    * 1 cluster admin node.
+    * one cluster admin node.
-    * 2 database admin nodes (each manages 50% of the cluster's databases).
+    * two database admin nodes (each manages 50% of the cluster's databases).
-    * 50% of the tail nodes (5 out of 10) can serve as query heads for weakly consistent queries.
+    * 50% of the tail nodes (five out of ten) can serve as query heads for weakly consistent queries.
   * The `default` workload group is defined with the following policies:

     ```